-If your capital losses (including net capital losses from earlier years) are greater than your capital gains, go to step 11.
+If your capital losses (including net capital losses from earlier years) are greater than your capital gains, go to step 11 on the next page.

-If Fred had a net capital loss of \$75 from some shares that he sold last year, he reduces his capital gain of \$875 by \$75.
+If Fred had a net capital loss of \$75 from some shares that he sold last year and no other capital gains or capital losses this year, he reduces this year's capital gain of \$875 by \$75.
 Fred's remaining capital gain is \$800.